 Doing the same chore every day and every week can prove to be a drag for a child.
 Thus, you must switch up jobs to ensure some variation.
 Additionally, this will also bring variation to your children’s skill sets.

-In conclusion, all of the suggestions listed above are sure to help you get started with your family cleaning routine.
+In conclusion, all of the suggestions listed above are sure to help you get started with your family cleaning routine and household chore list.

 We all can use help implementing a family cleaning routine.
 I’ve created a free family cleaning pack that includes a chore chart too.
 You can download that below.